AbdelrahmanElsherif/NeuralNetwork-Based-Generic-Compression/README.md

 4. Put the downloaded files in a single folder

- # Usage
+ ## Usage
- Open your CMD and navigate to the folder
+ Open your CMD and navigate to the installation folder from step 4 (from the Installation section)
 > Note: the model detects the filetype (image/audio) automatically, you don't have to specify.<br/>

- ## Encode Mode
+### Encode Mode
 To Encode (compress), use the following command:
 ```
 python main.py encode [input_file_path] [compressed_file_path]